Predictia/AQUA/aquathon/breakout_1/breakout_plan.md

 <details>
   <summary>⚠️ <span style="color: red;">Disclaimer</span></summary>

-  This script is being updated and will soon handle not only the submission to SLURM but also the submission of results to [AQUA Web](https://aqua-web-contbuild.2.rahtiapp.fi/).
-Users may choose to avoid using this script directly and instead use it as inspiration for creating their own scripts to submit bash jobs to the queue.
+  This script not only manages submission to SLURM but also handles the submission of results to [AQUA Web](https://aqua-web-climatedt.2.rahtiapp.fi/).
+It is used operationally, but you are welcome to explore, personalize, and adapt it to suit your own workflow or project needs.
+Feel free to get inspired and customize it as you see fit.
 </details>

 ---
 ### 5. **AQUA Analysis Output Review (5 min)**